 Then, I asked a question I never asked before, that is, “How did we survive back in the Philippines when we were 11 in the family and dad was only making $3 a day?”.

 That's the question I asked.
 Yes, we lived on $3 a day (that's already adjusted for inflation) back in the late 1990s in the Philippines.

 While we lived below the poverty line, we survived and we grew up as great, loving, and family-centric people.
 For that, we considered ourselves still lucky.

 Living on Less: How My Family of 11 Lived on $3/Day

 This post is different because this is not a post about financial success.
 It's a story of survival.
+It's about smart money moves.
 If you think living on less is not possible, then, this post is definitely for you.